* This is the Consumer Version. *

 Overwhelming bacterial infection (sepsis) acquired during or shortly after birth can cause jaundice.
 Infections acquired by the fetus in the womb are sometimes the cause.
 Such infections include toxoplasmosis and infections with cytomegalovirus or the herpes simplex virus or rubella virus.

-Hypothyroidism may be present at birth or shortly thereafter (see Hypothyroidism in the Newborn), and up to 10% of affected newborns have jaundice for weeks to months.
+Hypothyroidism may be present at birth or shortly thereafter (see page Hypothyroidism in the Newborn), and up to 10% of affected newborns have jaundice for weeks to months.

 Hereditary liver disorders that can cause jaundice include Dubin-Johnson syndrome, Rotor syndrome, Crigler-Najjar syndrome, and Gilbert syndrome.